microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

     /// <summary>
     /// AppearsOnInheritedTypes indicates whether this provider should be added to controls
-    /// that inherit its primary target control.For example, if a provider on a WPF ListBox
+    /// that inherit its primary target control.
+For example, if a provider on a WPF ListBox
     /// has AppearsOnInheritedTypes set to true, that same provider will appear on WPF ListViews,
     /// because ListView inherits from ListBox.
 If AppearsOnInheritedTypes is set to false, it will
     /// only appear on ListBox.